 How We Help

-According to Dr. Brent Lawlis, Chief Clinical Officer at Alleviant Health Centers, eating disorders are associated with the highest morbidity and mortality of any mental health disorder.
-“They can lead to cardiac events and strokes because of stress – a low BMI really takes a toll on the body.
+Eating disorders are associated with the highest morbidity and mortality of any mental health disorder.
+They can lead to cardiac events and strokes because of stress – a low BMI really takes a toll on the body.

 In disorders such as binge eating or emotional eating, the brain-gut connection is going to worsen.
 Complex carbs and sugars are inflammatory and can worsen anxiety states.
-“The holistic techniques we utilize with diet sound simple but it’s the discipline to pull it off.
-Working with our healthcare professionals is like having a coach,” Lawlis said.
-“We treat the entire person – mind, body, and spirit.
-With eating disorders, it’s not just a pill, it’s a lifestyle change.”
+The holistic techniques Alleviant utilizes with diet sound simple but it’s the discipline to pull it off.
+Working with our healthcare professionals is like having a coach.
+We treat the entire person – mind, body, and spirit.
+With eating disorders, it’s not just a pill, it’s a lifestyle change.

-Therapy is usually a combination of cognitive behavioral and interpersonal psychotherapy are key, because eating disorders are closely related to anxiety, OCD, and addiction,” Brown said.
-Eating disorders tend to be even more hidden than other disorders.
-“But they usually interfere with a person’s life to some extent.
-I’ll meet with someone with anxiety or depression but find out there are 10 years of this some type of restrictive or binge-purge behavior that’s been masked,” Brown said.
+Therapy is usually a combination of cognitive behavioral and interpersonal psychotherapy because eating disorders are closely related to anxiety, OCD, and addiction and tend to be even more hidden than other disorders.
+They usually interfere with a person’s life to some extent, but restrictive or binge-purge behavior has been masked.

-Brown said she hopes people living with eating disorders and their loved ones will not be afraid to discuss symptoms and concerns.
-“It’s OK to talk or ask questions and approach it without shame as we continue to work to decrease stigma.”
+People living with eating disorders and their loved ones should not be afraid to discuss symptoms and concerns.
+It’s OK to talk or ask questions and approach it without shame as we continue to work to decrease stigma.